ingo/ingo.github.io/_recipes/sourdough_dinner_rolls.md

 time: 3 hrs 1 min
 title: Sourdough Dinner Rolls
 ---

+They're perfect for soaking up a melting pat of butter, or gravy and cranberry sauce at a Thanksgiving feast.
 These rolls are baked, clustered together, in two 8" round pans, ensuring that each roll retains its soft, pillowy texture on all sides.

 ### Ingredients